benetech/wp-youtube-lyte/readme.txt

 = Can I still integrate with YouTube's JS API? =
 This was added as a beta feature in version 1.1.0; add ?enablejsapi=1 to the httpv URL.
 WP YouTube Lyte will pick this up, and add ?enablejsapi=1&origin=<hostname-of-blog> to the URL of the iFrame with the iFrame id being set to iF_<youtube-video-id>.
 As soon as your visitors plays the video, you should be able to hook up with the video.

+= How does WP YouTube Lyte support microdata? =
+* There is a [specific microdata scheme for "videoObject"](http://support.google.com/webmasters/bin/answer.py?hl=en&answer=2413309) which WP YouTube Lyte can add to your page, which Google can use to display the video thumbnail next to the search-result
+* This is optional and can be disabled in the options page
+* The videoobject microdata is NOT added for audio-only embeds, playlists or widgets
+* Google will not always display the thumbnail, this presumably depends of the relevance of the video to the rest of the page.

+= Responsive LYTE embeds =
+* The video width in posts and pages will adapt to the width of the container (the div) in which your blogposts/ pages are shown.
+This means that if your theme is responsive, WP YouTube Lyte will follow.
+* Widgets are not responsive.
+* if the content div width gets to around 200 pixels, the LYTE UI will become garbled (YouTube requires the minimum embed width to be 200px as well).

+= Can I use WP YouTube Lyte on normal YouTube links? = Yes, using the API you can make WP YouTube Lyte parse normal YouTube links.
+The code for this is in lyte_helper.php_example.

+= What can I do with the API? =
+A whole lot; there are filters to pre-parse the_content, to change settings, to change the CSS, to change the HTML of the LYTE-div, ...
+There are examples for all filters (and one action) in lyte_helper.php_example

+= How can I use/ activate lyte_helper.php_example? =
+Copy it to /wp-content/plugins/lyte_helper.php and activate it in WordPress' plugin page.
+After that you can simple remove the one of the comment-sequences (double-slash) to activate one (or more) of the functions in there.

+= Problem with All In One Seo Pack =
+All in One SEO Pack be default generates a description which still has httpv-links in it.
+To remove those, you'll have to use lyte_helper.php (see above) and add lyte_filter_aioseop_description to the aioseop-filter in there.

+= When I click on a LYTE video, a link to YouTube opens, what's up with that? = You probably added a link (<a href>)around the httpv-url.
+No link is needed, just the httpv-url.

 = Any bugs/ issues should I know about? =
 * Although the widget is available in (very) small sizes, these do not display that great and might, in the near future, be disabled by YouTube as their Terms of Service state that the smallest available embedded player is 200X200 pixels.
 Use the deprecated smaller sizes at your own risk.
 * Having the same YouTube-video on one page can cause WP YouTube Lyte to malfunction (as the YouTube id is used as the div's id in the DOM, and DOM id's are supposed to be unique)
 * As youtube-nocookie.com does not serve the HTML5-player, WP YouTube Lyte uses the youtube.com domain (which provides less privacy), but as soon as youtube-nocookie.com serves HTML5-video, this will become the default domain for WP YouTube Lyte again.
 * When using the Firefox plugin Karma Blocker, the [video isn't visible when clicking "play", with a warning message being shown instead](http://blog.futtta.be/?p=7584).
 This is expected behavior and should be solved by tweaking Karma Blocker's configuration.
+* The translations have not been updated entirely for version 1.2.0 and later.
+Help with translations is high on my wish-list, [contact me if you are interested to help](http://blog.futtta.be/contact)!

 = I found a bug/ I would like a feature to be added! = Just tell me, I like the feedback!
 Use the [Contact-page on my blog](http://blog.futtta.be/contact/), [leave a comment in a post about wp-youtube-lyte](http://blog.futtta.be/tag/wp-youtube-lyte/) or [create a new topic on the wordpress.org forum](http://wordpress.org/tags/wp-youtube-lyte?forum_id=10#postform).